KnudsenMorten/AzResourceGraphPS/README.md

-## Module Version Check with Auto-update & Clean-up old versions
+## Module Version-check with Auto-update & Clean-up old versions

 After the initial installation, you can check if the pre-requisites with the needed PS-modules are OK using the below cmdlet.